-Temperature Cover Below 10 °C Winter cover (only lower ventilation grill for refrigerators with capacity below 130 litres) Below -5 °C Isolated winter cover (only lower ventilation grill)
+Temperature Cover Below 10 °C Winter cover (for refrigerators with capacity below 130 litres: fit only on the lower ventilation grill) Below -5 °C Insulated winter cover (fit only on the lower ventilation grill)

 ▷ If the temperatures are higher than the indicated values, it is absolutely necessary to remove the winter cover.
 Otherwise the vehicle could be damaged.